unchained-capital/nginx-ansible-role/README.md

 `nginx_disable_default_site` to `false`.
 Build your own more secure virtual hosts using the SSL and firewall definitions provided below.

-Also creates a logstash file for nginx logs.
-Disable this by settings `nginx_use_logstash` to `false`.

 ### SSL

 Defines shared SSL parameters at `/etc/nginx/ssl.conf`.
 These SSL